pgbsean/Surface-Pro-5-OpenCore/README.md

 >[!NOTE]
 >I no longer have access to my Surface Pro 5.
 Any new bugs won't be straight forward, and PRs are welcome.

->Please don't be misunderstood that this project is abandoned, I'm just not in the mood of maintaining a project that might be killed off by future macOS updates

 >[!CAUTION]
 >The EFI is **ONLY** educational purposes and is not affiliated with neither Microsoft, Apple, nor the computer maker.
 You are responsible for the damage caused to your machine.